 Siphonic Jet Models

 Siphonic jet units are common in households.
-They have a distinguishing S-shaped trapway that connects the bowl to the home plumbing system.
 With a specific “siphon” method that moves the waste down the tubing and a big water surface and high water level, these have become a standard model used everywhere.

 Functions of a Siphonic Jet